ceticamarco/vulcanos/README.md

 - mtools(if you are on Arch Linux)

 Then you can run those commands:
-1. Type `./build.sh` to compile the system and to create an ISO
+1. Type `make all` to compile the system and to create an ISO
 2. Type `make run` to start it in QEMU or `make bochs` to start it with bochs(only for debug purposes).

 Otherwise you can download an already compiled ISO file